jimishol/Pioneerspacesim_trading_economy/docs/economy_mod_preview/preview.md

 10. 46t Major to minor liquor for 6344.32c and 35t Major to minor meat for 3427.20c.
 11. 35t for NEWS for 81376.75c (You are kidding.
-Accept the money, thank you)^5
+Accept the money, thank you)[^5]
 12. 68t minor to Major farm machinery for 10404.00c.

-Average profit 11068.13 credits/su.
-Duration 10su.
-Not counting the
+**Average profit 11068.13 credits/su.
+Duration 10su.** Not counting the
 two NEWS event that offered the outrageous cash of 125510.34c.
 As average it was expected around 8779c but i found a station to trade 2 Major to minor commodities from it while the back and forth station was only 5 ly away and could reduce fuel and increase free cargo.
 Opportunity comes for Deneb.

+([^5]: I do not accept.
+Removed 80000c from my cash.
+Fixed and calibrated once again economy.
+Minor exports reduce their stock on non new customers too.
+Fixed sold out and News event.
+Sold out randoms normally, and not lograndom, up to normal demand.
+Double price remains and means at least 4 times more than usual profit.
+In news, 10 times a price means at least 20 times normal profit and was huge.
+I altered to a max of 3*price that means 6 times more than usual profit.
+Deneb starts at calibrated economy.)

 3.1.1 Deneb

-Autopilot, hyperdrive and 16t fuel, leaves 95t^6 free cargo.
+Autopilot, hyperdrive and 16t fuel, leaves 95t[^6] free cargo.
 Cash 23179c.

+([^6]: It says 124t as it calculates the whole capacity.)

-Activities with Deneb.
+**Activities** with Deneb.
 I need 1 crew for this ship.

 1. 30t (missing cash) Major to minor liquor for 4137.60c.
 2. 68t (missing cash) minor to Major farm machinery for 10693c.